blaiseli/GIP/docs/source/GIP/GIP-steps.rst

 | Mapped reads are used to measure the sequencing coverage of genomic bins in the *covPerBin* process.
 | The ``--binSize`` parameter (default 300) controls the bin size (i.e. the number of nucleotides for each bin).
-| The sequencing coverage of each bin normalized by
+| The sequencing coverage of each bin is normalized by median chromosome sequencing coverage

-| GIP At this step:
+| GIP, at this step:

 1. Computes the sequencing depth of each nucleotide without normalizing
 2. Divides the genome in contiguous genomic bins whose size is determined by the ``--binSize`` parameter (default 300bp)